 Travel grant recipients are expected to buy their tickets and will be reimbursed based on the granted amount of travel specified in the acceptance letter during the first week of their stay in Budapest.
 More information is available on our Travel page.

-Due to some spam filtering settings, some emails occasionally end up in our spam filtering system.
-(In order to avoid this please make sure you put ceu.edu domain on the whitelist in your email client.)
+Due to some spam filter settings, some emails may occasionally end up in your spam filtering system.
+(In order to avoid this, please make sure you put ceu.edu domain on the whitelist in your email client.)
 We tend to respond to each incoming email within 1-2 business days.
 If you do not hear back from us after a week, and you cannot find our email in your spam folder either, please contact one of our colleagues via their personal email addresses.
 Click here for the contact information page.